Mark Hubbard (golfer)

 Mark Hubbard (born May 24, 1989) is an American professional golfer.

 College career

-Hubbard golfed for San Jose State University from 2007 to 2011.
+Hubbard played golf for San Jose State University from 2007 to 2011.
 A 2009 first-team all-Western Athletic Conference (WAC) honoree, he twice qualified for the NCAA Division I Men's Golf Championship, in 2009 and 2011.
 As a senior in 2011, he finished first in the WAC championship tournament.
 He graduated from San Jose State in December 2011 with a B.S. in business management.